-Grip the end of the guide tube that is protruding out of the EST and rotate the tube as needed while pushing the guide tube in until the black rubber coupler bottoms out against the EHU as shown in figure 3.47.
-Tighten the hose clamp firmly as shown in figure 3.48.
-Wait 20 minutes and then tighten it again to guard against cold flow of the plastic.
+Grip the end of the guide tube that is protruding out of the EST and rotate the tube as needed while pushing the guide tube in until the black rubber coupler fully rests against the EHU wall as shown in figure 3.47.
+The hose is fully attached when the black edge of the hose is snug against the EHU outer wall.
+Position the hose clamp so that its edge is touching the EHU and tighten firmly as shown in figure 3.48.
+Wait 20 minutes and then tighten it again to guard against cold flow of the black rubber hose material.
 Repeat for the other side of the EHU.